 - Heat oven to 275 degrees, and wrap the brisket in foil with onions and garlic (if using).

 - Place the foil-wrapped brisket in a baking dish and bake for an additional 3 hours.
+Test with a meat thermometer; when the internal temperature reaches 195 degrees, the brisket will be tender.

-- Remove the brisket from the oven and allow to rest for 20 minutes before slicing, chopping, or shredding.
+- Remove the brisket from the oven and allow it to rest for 20 minutes before slicing, chopping, or shredding.

 How to Cook a Brisket in the Oven